 While I find the IRS's pre-qualifier is extra-absurd, it is rather ingenious.
 What if hyper-advertiser GEICO had a web page: "Personal injury claims pre-qualifier"?
 How many people would use their answer as a guide?

-So, when a government organization like the IRS — which most people would expect to be trusted — puts up a faulty tool and claims it to be accurate, it’s tough to blame anyone for falling into that trap.
-But, please be aware that the details of what qualifies you for an offer in compromise and your reasonable collection potential are much more nuanced than what you can put into a calculator.
+So, when a government organization like the IRS — which most people would expect to be trusted — puts up a faulty tool and claims it to be accurate, it's tough to blame anyone for falling into that trap.
+Please be aware that the details of what qualifies you for an offer in compromise and your reasonable collection potential are much more nuanced than what you can put into a calculator.

 We've dedicated our lives to helping people find the accurate answers to their reasonable collection potential and what they can expect to pay.
 Don't hesitate to reach out and share the details of your situation with us.
 Working out the answers to these question is the way to ending the IRS involvement in your life.